sunilka/HighLevelDesign/TicketBookingSystem/readme.md

-What we wil be designing is a ticket booking system like BookMyShow.
+What we will be designing is a ticket booking system like BookMyShow.

 To design a high level diagram for any question, we follow the below steps: